“Make as much money as you can and keep what you get. That’s the way to become rich.” – Scottish adage

 With regard to wealth management, I analyze a clients’ current investment portfolio in overall suitability and efficiency, in terms of both cost and risk management.
 I draw heavily on over thirty years of experience in the area of quality of financial advice, including various stints as a compliance director. both for general securities and investment adviser operations.

-I use four proprietary metrics, three of which are proprietary – the Active Management Value Ratio™ 3.0, the Cost-Efficiency Quotient, the Fiduciary Prudence Score, and a proprietary stress test.
-Relying on these metrics, we often find situations where clients are paying fees that are often 300-400 higher than necessary to get similar, or better, performance from less expensive investment options
+I use three proprietary metrics, – the Active Management Value Ratio™ 3.0, the Fiduciary Prudence Score, and a proprietary stress test.
+Relying on these metrics, we often find situations where clients are paying fees that are often 300-400 percent, or more, higher than necessary to get similar, or better, performance from comparable, less expensive investment options.

 I also analyze a client’s investment and financial situation in terms of the client’s overall financial needs and plans.
 As an example, variable annuities can basically destroy a client’s estate plan is the client annuitizes the annuity prior to his/her death by removing the asset from the estate plan.
 A variable annuity can also have serious implications for those who need Medicaid later in life.
 These are all issues which should really be considered prior to investing, but definitely analyzed at some point in case steps should be considered to minimize any potential damage.